 Yet when drones first emerged on the market, they were strictly used for military purposes.

 Let’s take a look into the history and uses of drones since they were first used to get a clearer picture of how the industry expanded to what it is today.

 In modern uses, the word “drone” refers to Unmanned Aerial Vehicles (UAVs).
-In other words, aircraft that don’t require an on-board pilot in order to operate.
-For our purposes, technologies in the drone sector will be broken down into two categories: drones that require a human operator to guide its missions and autonomous drones, which do not.
+In other words, aircraft that don’t require an onboard pilot in order to operate.
+For our purposes, technologies in the drone sector will be broken down into two categories: drones that require a human operator to guide their missions and autonomous drones, which do not.

-Since their first use in the mid-1800s, drone have been used for photography, security, safety, and environmental applications.
-However, warfare is responsible for paving the way to the drone technologies we have today.
+Since their first use in the mid-1800s, drones have been used for photography, security, safety, and environmental applications.
+However, warfare is responsible for paving the way for the drone technologies we have today.
 Military units across the globe were among the first to recognize the benefits drones could provide to wartime strategies and began working to expand the industry.

 Since the mid-1800s, militaries around the world have been utilizing drone technology for:

 - Target Practice

 - Air Strikes